joeferner/node-persist/README.md

  * clause - A clause to filter the results by.
  * values - (Optional) A single value or array of values to substitute in for '?'s in the clause.
+ * hash - A hash of columns and values to match on (see example)

 __Returns__